The world’s a stage for your child, and The Human Race is here to help them play their part. There’s fun to be had for kids and teens ages 8 – 14.

 For more information, please contact Marilyn Klaben, Education Director at (937) 461-3823 x3132.

-This five-week theatre workshop explores the skills of acting through creative visualization, imagination, improvisation, character development, movement and speech.
-Actor John-Michael Lander, who has appeared in films, television, soap-operas and on stage, creates a safe environment for students to explore their desires to act, build confidence, speak in public, improve team-building strategies and develop problem solving skills.
-A performance is scheduled on the final day to demonstrate each student’s journey through the workshop.
+This six-week theatre workshop explores the skills of acting through creative visualization, imagination, improvisation, character development, movement and speech.
+Actor John-Michael Lander, who has appeared in films, television, soap-operas and on stage, creates a safe environment for students to explore their desires to act, build confidence, speak in public, improve team-building strategies develop and problem solving skills.
+A performance is scheduled for the final day to demonstrate each student’s journey through the workshop.